nihaljn/3D-Pose-Estimation/docs/index.md

 2. Our method performs slightly worse than the baseline approach.
 However, we believe that we perform well because (a) the baseline model has access to 3D labels while training whereas we assume no access to 3D supervision anywhere, and (b) while at train time our model assumes access to multi-view information, at test time our model is also a single-view model like the baseline making it a fair comparison.
 3. If we assume access to multiple views and camera information at test time, training the model on the test data helps in achieving significantly enhanced performance on the test data.
 While this is expected because we are training on the test data, we note this is possible because our method does not require labels.
 A caveat to this is that, this cannot be extended to a setup where real-time 3D pose estimation is necessary because training the model on the test data cannot happen on the fly.
 4. We were unable to perform rigourous experiments on Human3.6M dataset because (1) it was hard to obtain in time due to unresponsiveness of the dataset authors and (2) the dataset is much bigger than HumanEva-I making it computationally challenging for us to run experiments.
+5. Our transformer-based sequence model fails to perform well.
+However, since it is a multi-frame model we would expect it to perform better than the other single-frame models.
+We believe that this model fails because (1) due to time constraints we do not tune this model very rigorously; during experiments we observed that this model is very sensitive to hyperparameters, so further tuning may improve performance, and (2) the current model architecture used by us involves multi-head self-attention only in the encoding stage -- incorporating attention in the decoding phase may further improve performance.

 ### Qualitative Results